Distinguishing between Maximian, Galerius, and Maximinus II.

 Rule 2: MAXIMIANVS with CAES identifies Galerius.

-Maximianus was never Caesar, so coins with "NOB CAES" or "NOB C" cannot be of Maximian.
+Maximianus was never Caesar on coins, so coins with "NOB CAES" or "NOB C" cannot be of Maximian.

 Both coins above have "MAXIMIANVS" in their legends.
 The second is as Caesar (NOB CAES) and therefore is of Galerius.
 The one on the left is of Maximian (note the nose again).
 However, Galerius became Augustus in 305 so some of his coins (the later ones) are as Augustus so "AVG" does not necessarily make the coin belong to Maximian.